 [T]o the extent [the client] was unwilling or unable to appear personally, allowing her to testify over real-time video conference constituted a reasonable alternative… [T]here is no merit to Respondent’s claim that the hearing judge did not impose reasonable safeguards to ensure the integrity of [the client] testimony.
 Maryland Rule 5-611(a) affords trial judges broad discretion to control “the mode . . . of interrogating witnesses and presenting evidence so as to . . . make the interrogation and presentation effective for the ascertainment of the truth.”
 The record reflects that the hearing judge required [the client] to take the same oath to tell the truth that she would have taken had she appeared personally in the courtroom.
 Moreover, the judge required her to survey the room in which she was testifying, with her video camera, to confirm that she was alone.

 That all makes sense, but the latter point seems silly.
 You can survey the room to confirm the witness is alone, but someone can then just as easily walk back in the room, right?

 But the bigger point is the “broad discretion” one.
 The court did not conclude that Skype may be used at trial.
 It is just saying Maryland appellate courts will allow judges to make the call and the judge did not “abuse the broad discretion afforded to him.”

-As the widespread use of this kind of technology continues to exponentially grow and as judges get more tech savvy, we are going to have judges going in many different directions until the court or the Maryland legislature makes a bright line rule.
+As the widespread use of this technology continues to exponentially grow and as judges get more tech-savvy, we will have judges going in many directions until the court or the Maryland legislature makes a bright-line rule.